Can I run background or batch processes?

 - Programs that open new listening "ports" on the servers.

-- Programs that perform CPU-, memory- or disk-intensive tasks that aren't part of the ongoing process of serving Web site files.
-Examples include batch conversion of audio, video or image files (such as batch resizing hundreds of JPEG images, converting ".wav" files to ".mp3" files, or re-encoding video files), compressing large files, or using databases to perform large amounts of statistical calculations.
+- Programs that perform CPU-, memory- or disk-intensive tasks that aren't part of the ongoing process of serving website files in an efficient manner.
+Examples include batch conversion of audio, video or image files (such as batch resizing or optimizing of hundreds of JPEG images, converting ".wav" files to ".mp3" files, or re-encoding video files), compressing large files, or using databases to perform large amounts of statistical calculations.
 These kinds of tasks should be performed on your own computers, with the resulting files being uploaded to our servers.

 In addition, programs should generally run for only the time necessary to handle incoming requests, then exit (FastCGI scripts are okay because even though they may keep running for few minutes, they soon exit if there are no more incoming requests).